 Meaning

-The message behind “What we know from World War I is that some of our troops had acute symptoms of exposure to chemicals, had bad health and died because of chemical exposure in World War I.” revolves around life.
-It suggests that every moment carries its own meaning, making it relatable to many people's experiences.
+In the quote “What we know from World War I is that some of our troops had acute symptoms of exposure to chemicals, had bad health and died because of chemical exposure in World War I.,” the emphasis is on life.
+It highlights the thought that every moment carries its own meaning while implying that adaptability helps us grow.

 Theme